Innovation Engine Grant Program FAQs

 We launched a new initiative three years ago to expand our programs into a new area, can this grant be used to support that initiative?

-No. This grant is designed to support new programs only or current initiatives that have been in place for fewer than 24 months.
+No. This grant is designed to support new programs only or current initiatives which were started no earlier than January 1, 2024.

 Does it matter where our program is located?